SAP-samples/gateway-odata-v4/README.md

 ## Requirements

-This code is intended to run on the latest SP of SAP NetWeaver 7.52 or SAP S/4HANA Foundation 1809 or later.
+This code is intended to run on:

+- the latest SP of SAP NetWeaver 7.52 or
+- SAP S/4HANA Foundation 1809 or later.

 ## Download and Installation